ultimate271/notes/book/agnostic/firstdraft.md

 I think, there is no word which talks about this notion of the "experience that we have even with the reasonable doubt."
-The experience that, no matter what else we have in the world.
+The experience that, no matter what else we have in the world, exists.
 Even the word "experience" is too much, because the notion of experience is tied up with the concept of "having experience" or "being experienced" in something.
+An experienced athelete is a different notion of the word "experience" then the one I am trying to use.

 Some other notions about experience, perhaps more ethereal in nature, are thing such as the "soul" or the "spirit" or the "body" or the "mind".
 All of these